hereAlexT/Sparking/readme.md

 Sparking draws inspiration from several projects and methodologies, including Zettelkasten, Flomo, Roam Research, and Logseq.
 ##About
 As a fan of Flomo, I realized while using it that it wasn't optimized for STEM students; it lacks support for Markdown and LaTeX formulas.
-I also wanted to integrate features to fulfill my customized needs, including headings, a calendar, to-dos, and reminders.
+I also wanted to integrate features to fulfil my customized needs, including headings, a calendar, to-dos, and reminders.
 This led me to create Sparking.